What is greenwashing and how do I spot it?

-One of the most well-known greenwashing scandals in recent memory, Volkswagen were forced to admit in 2015 that despite claims of low-carbon emissions in their "green diesel" vehicles, an investigation by the Environmental Protection Agency (EPA) had found that nearly 11 million diesel VW vehicles (including Audis, Seats and Skodas) were fitted with defeat devices designed to cheat emissions tests and further the company's promotion of green diesel as a viable alternative to hybrid or electric cars.
+In one of the most well-known greenwashing scandals in recent memory, in 2015 Volkswagen were forced to admit that despite claims of low-carbon emissions in their "green diesel" vehicles, an investigation by the Environmental Protection Agency (EPA) had found that nearly 11 million diesel VW vehicles (including Audis, Seats and Skodas) were fitted with devices designed to cheat emissions tests.

 These cheat devices were manufactured specifically to monitor speed, engine operation, air pressure and steering wheel positioning to identify when the car was likely to be in the process of being tested, upon which the turbocharged direct-injection engines would temporarily produce up to 40 times less NOx than the car would regularly emit under typical driving conditions.

 Volkswagen CEO Martin Winterkorn was forced to resign as a direct result of the scandal, and as of December 2021, more than 90,000 customers are seeking compensation after purchasing cars manufactured by the Volkswagen Group.
-To date, over £25bn has already been spent globally on legal fees, direct compensation and vehicle buyback agreements since the scandal first broke in 2015.
+To date, over £25bn has already been spent globally on legal fees, direct compensation and vehicle buyback agreements since the scandal first broke.

 😇 Be honest & truthful

-A 2016 study by LabelInsight determined that there was a direct correlation between how transparent a brand is and how much trust their customers place in that brand.
-According to the report, 94% of all consumers are far more likely to be loyal to a brand that offers complete transparency, with 73% of respondents stating that they would be willing to pay more for a product that offers complete transparency across the board.
+A 2016 study by LabelInsight found a direct correlation between how transparent a brand is and how much trust its customers place in it.
+According to the report, 94% of consumers are likely to be loyal to a brand that offers complete transparency, with 73% stating they'd be willing to pay more for a product that offers complete transparency across the board.

-Most countries around the world have specific laws in place to protect consumers against deliberate corporate deception, and here in the United Kingdom, the Government's Competition and Markets Authority makes it very clear what does and does not constitute honest claims in regards to sustainability.
+Most countries have specific laws in place to protect consumers against deliberate corporate deception.
+Here in the UK, the Government's Competition and Markets Authority makes it very clear what does and doesn't constitute honest claims in regards to sustainability.

-For example, when it comes to recycling, “businesses must not claim, or otherwise give the impression, that a product is ‘recyclable’ if it is not, or if only parts of it are and others are not, preventing recycling”.
+For example, when it comes to recycling, “businesses must not claim, or otherwise give the impression, that a product is ‘recyclable’ if it is not, or if only parts of it are and others are not”.

 ⚖️ Make accurate comparisons